spinnaker/spinnaker/docs/design.md

 Now that we know what will be stored in the `~/.hal` directory, we need to explain how to generate the contents of the `~/.spinnaker` directory.

-- i) For the current deployment, Halyard will download all configuration for the given version number.
+- a) For the current deployment, Halyard will download all configuration for the given version number.

-- ii) Halyard will parse the specified entry in `~/.hal/config` as well as all `*-<profile>.yaml` files in the directory of the given entry.
+- b) Halyard will parse the specified entry in `~/.hal/config` as well as all `*-<profile>.yaml` files in the directory of the given entry.
 Any values specified in a `*-<profile>.yaml` file will override the corresponding entry in `~/.hal/config`, but only at the level of key/literal value pairs.
 This means duplicate dictionaries will be merged, overwriting entries only when they map to a string, integer, or boolean.

-- iii) Once all substitutions have occured, all configuration (downloaded and overwritten) is dumped into `~/.spinnaker`.
+- c) Once all substitutions have occured, all configuration (downloaded and overwritten) is dumped into `~/.spinnaker`.
 It is important to note that Halyard treats a missing `-local` profile as an empty `-local` profile, so ultimately all the contents of `~/.hal/config` are written somewhere.